 The first public hearing in the Democrats’ impeachment investigation took place on November 13th and, by any objective measure, the status of the case against President Donald Trump remains unchanged.
 Both Republicans and Democrats could argue that this day was a good one for their side but, until now, the latter had largely controlled what information gets out to the public.
 For Republicans, though, the hearing provided the first opportunity on national TV to expose the weaknesses of the Democrats’ case – and they did not pass up that chance.

-Both of the two witnesses who appeared before the House Intelligence Committee have already testified behind closed doors and neither one provided any new information.
+behind closed doors and neither one provided any new information.
 Those two individuals are George Kent, Deputy Assistant Secretary of State for Eastern Europe, and the Caucasus and William Taylor, United States Chargé d’affaires for Ukraine.

 A Tale of Two Taylors